G. W. Pabst: Career

 Pabst began his career as a film director at the behest of Carl Froelich who hired Pabst as an assistant director.
 He directed his first film, The Treasure, in 1923.
 He developed a talent for "discovering" and developing the talents of actresses, such as Louise Brooks and Leni Riefenstahl.

 Film theorist Karel Reisz noted that Pabst was among the first filmmakers to time his cuts to specific movements, using cutting on action to create seamless transitions and enhance the fluidity of his films.

 Pabst's best known films concern the plight of women, including The Joyless Street (1925) with Greta Garbo and Asta Nielsen, Secrets of a Soul (1926) with Lili Damita, The Loves of Jeanne Ney (1927) with Brigitte Helm, and Pandora's Box (1929) and Diary of a Lost Girl (1929) with American actress Louise Brooks.
 He also co-directed with Arnold Fanck a mountain film entitled The White Hell of Pitz Palu (1929) starring Leni Riefenstahl.

 After the coming of sound, he made a trilogy of films that secured his reputation: Westfront 1918 (1930), The Threepenny Opera (1931) with Lotte Lenya (based on the Bertolt Brecht and Kurt Weill musical), and Kameradschaft (1931).
 Pabst also filmed three versions of Pierre Benoit's novel L'Atlantide in 1932, in German, English, and French, titled Die Herrin von Atlantis, The Mistress of Atlantis, and L'Atlantide, respectively.
 In 1933, Pabst directed Don Quixote, once again in German, English, and French versions.
 He made A Modern Hero (1934) in the USA and Street of Shadows (1937) in France.

-Pabst was planning to emigrate to the United States, but when war was declared in 1939 he found himself trapped in France on a visit to his mother.
-He was forced to return to Nazi Germany.
+Pabst was planning to emigrate to the United States, but when war was declared in 1939 he found himself trapped in Austria on a visit to his mother.
+He was forced to remain in Nazi Germany.
 Under the auspices of propaganda minister, Josef Goebbels, Pabst made two films in Germany during this period: The Comedians (1941) and Paracelsus (1943).

 Pabst directed four opera productions in Italy in 1953: La forza del destino for the Maggio Musicale Fiorentino in Florence (conducted by Dimitri Mitropoulos, the cast included Renata Tebaldi, Fedora Barbieri, Mario del Monaco, Aldo Protti, Cesare Siepi), and a few weeks later, for the Arena di Verona Festival, a spectacular Aïda, with Maria Callas in the title role (conducted by Tullio Serafin, with del Monaco), Il trovatore and again La forza del destino.

 He directed The Last Ten Days (1955), the first post-war German feature film to feature Adolf Hitler as a character.